 In spite of two centuries of human settlement, there are still important natural areas left.
 These include alvars, rock barrens, and wetlands.
 There are also distinctive southern species including five-lined skinks, gray rat snakes and southern flying squirrels.
 Shagbark hickories have crept as far north as some rocky south-facing hillsides, while a stand of hackberry trees clings to the limestone cliffs along the rapids in Carleton Place.
 A list of 30 of our most important natural areas, including habitat for species-at-risk, is here.

 This page is intended to provide citizens with an introduction to the natural environment of the county, and to encourage the protection of important natural areas.
 It is also a guide for visitors who wish to explore the natural environment.
 Below are sources of information on on the ecology of Lanark County, including a guide to our priority natural areas, which I call the thirty Green Gems of Lanark County.

 My Resources on Lanark County

-Here is a recording of a public talk I gave about the natural environment of the county.
+A video introduction to the natural environment of Lanark County.
+I invite you to sit back and enjoy this one hour video recording about the natural environment of the county.
 If you teach biology or ecology in a local school, you may wish to share this with your class.